sous-chefs/aws/CONTRIBUTING.md

 the contributor is doing work for a company.

-To make a good faith effort to ensure these criteria are met, Chef requires a Contributor License Agreement (CLA) or a Corporate Contributor License Agreement (CCLA) for all contributions.
+To make a good faith effort to ensure these criteria are met, Chef Software Inc requires a Contributor License Agreement (CLA) or a Corporate Contributor License Agreement (CCLA) for all contributions.
 This is without exception due to some matters not being related to copyright and to avoid having to continually check with our lawyers about small